 - Learning Outcomes

-- By the end of this paper, students should:
+By the end of this paper, students will:

 - Be able to identify main approaches to the role of lawyers

-- Be familiar with the role professional rules play in the areas canvassed by the paper
+- Be familiar with the role professional rules, legislation and case law play in the areas canvassed by the paper

 - Be able to articulate the advantages and disadvantages of various ethical stances